 By Patty Wilber

 A bunch of our horses are wearing fly masks.
 The four mares, mostly, keep theirs on.
 Don’t mess with the mares!
-They have also trained H to keep his on.
+They have also trained H, a 3 year old gelding that lives with them, to keep his on.

 So, every morning, we humans get to finish the previous night’s game.
 They hide the face masks, and we seek them